DonUrks/phrest/README.md

 }
 ```

-Or just use the [Phrest\API\AbstractSwaggerValidatorAction](#phrest\api\abstractswaggervalidatoraction) and phrest will take care of fetching the right operationId.
+Or just use the [AbstractSwaggerValidatorAction](#abstractswaggervalidatoraction) and phrest will take care of fetching the right operationId.

 The validate method takes two parameters: the request object and the operationId.